Solving the Scattering Problem for Open Wave-Guide Networks, III: Radiation Conditions and Uniqueness: Conclusion

 \section{Conclusion}

-This paper concludes our introduction of mathematical foundations for the problem of scattering scalar waves from open wave-guides.
+This paper concludes our introduction of mathematical foundations for the problem of scattering scalar waves from open wave-guide networks.
 We have shown that this problem has physically motived, practically verifiable radiation conditions, which imply uniqueness, and that the limiting absorption principle holds as well.
-In~\cite{EpWG2023_1,EpWG2023_2} we have presented an effective method to solve a particular model wave-guide problem, which is in the process of being implemented numerically.
+In~\cite{EpWG2023_1,EpWG2023_2} we have presented an effective method to solve a particular model wave-guide network problem, which has been implemented numerically in~\cite{GE_2024}.

 There are obviously many directions for further developments in this field.
 An important applied problem is the development of more flexible numerical methods that apply to more complex geometries in 2 and 3 dimensions.
 Once numerically implemented, the method presented in~\cite{EpWG2023_1,EpWG2023_2} can serve as a `gold standard' for new methods that may be more difficult to rigorously analyze.
 We also hope to establish the existence of complete asymptotic expansions for outgoing solutions, which are valid in neighborhoods of the channel ends.